maulik-boghara/How-to-attach-and-debug-ASP.NET-Core-applications-in-IIS/README.md

 Description:

-1. Install the ASP.NET Core Runtime(Hosting Bundle) from the official Microsoft website.
+1. Prerequisite: Install the ASP.NET Core Runtime(Hosting Bundle) from the official Microsoft website.
 	- Search for the .Net core Hosting bundle and choose Microsoft's official site.
 	- Download the suitable version from the list

-2. Create the .Net core Web applications
+2. Create the .Net core Web applications and made the following changes.
 	- Go to the folder > Properties > launchsettings.json > open the file and edit as below.
 	- Add the below section under the existing "profiles" JSON.
 			"IIS": {